C2SP/wycheproof/CONTRIBUTING.md

 * Reference a schema.
 * Be placed in the `testvectors_v1/` directory.
-* Divide individual JSON files by the most important algorithm parameter (e.g. key size).
+* Be divided up by test type, and important algorithm parameters (e.g. encap vs decap, key size).
   When convenient, try to split the test vectors so that consumers that may not support all variations of the algorithm can test with specific vector files without needing additional post-filtering.
+  While the schema may indicate test groups can contain multiple test types we've come to prefer one test file per test group type.

 ####  Choosing a source name